pathbreak/linode-cluster-toolkit/README.rst

 LCT does not install any of the other 3rd party software it's capable of integrating with.
-Depending on your particular application's requirements, you can **optionally** install one or more of the following software that LCT is capable of integrating with:
+Depending on your particular application's requirements or depending on the infrastructure already available to you, you can **optionally** install one or more of the following software that LCT is capable of integrating with: